rmarable/Ec2InstanceMaker/README.md

 Support for attaching FSx for Windows file systems to EC2 instances running Windows Server 2019 may be provided in a future release.

+## EC2 Placement Groups

+Ec2InstanceMaker supports the use of EC2 placement groups by setting `--enable_placement_group=true`.
+The strategies supported currently are "cluster' and "spread."
+Future releases will support "partition" placement groups with additional control over the number of allowed partitions through command line switches.

+The placement group will be named "ec2pg-$INSTANCE_SERIAL_NUMBER" and is tied to the instance life cycle.

+The script will abort if the operator attempts to place a single instance into a placement group.

 ## Troubleshooting